 May, 2017 (TBC), from the Chicago Film Critics Association, a selection of films including recent festival favorites and as-yet-undistributed works from a wide variety of filmmakers - the only major film critics group hosting its own festival.
 Features works from around the globe and offers viewers an eclectic blend of raunchy comedy, introspective drama and mind-blowing fantasy.

-May 26-29, 2017 (TBC) - past year at Congress Plaza Hotel, Memorial Day Weekend.
+May 25-29, 2017, Memorial Day Weekend at the Congress Plaza Hotel, 520 South Michigan Ave.
 Thousands converge to party, network/ select International Mr Leather.
 A 4-day Leather Market leather/fetish artisans/ retailers; erotic attractions, body enhancement specialists.
 FRI: Party.
 SUN: IML Competition + IML Victory Celebration Party.
 MON: Black and Blue Ball.
 More info:

 May 26-29, 2017 (TBC), Past year at the Crowne Plaza Chicago Metro, Manhandler, Touché, Sidetrack, and Steamworks.
 Meet & Greet Socials, Trolley Tours of Chicago; parties including Boxer and Pajama Party + Nuts to Butts; Bare It All Bingo and Poker; bath time Wet 'n' Wild; Bear Brunch.
 Plus late night Hospitality After Hours Parties and more.
 See details/venue links:

 May 27, 2017 (TBC), Memorial Day weekend with the hottest male porn stars in the business.
 Saturday awards bash, plus parties with the guys at Hydrate, Sidetrack, Lucky Horseshoe, and Charlies; Sunday Recovery Brunch at North End.
 Past year host: Hard Rock Hotel.
 See website for nominees, interviews, and more: